 With the NNHPD monographs as a reference point, the application streams can now be better defined as follows :

 - Class I: must comply with all of the parameters of an individual NNHPD monograph with no modifications.
 Only one NNHPD monograph per application in Class I can be referenced.

 - Class II: supported entirely by a combination of 2 or more NNHPD monographs or 1 NNHPD monograph, where slight deviations to claims are permissible.

-- Class III: a full assessment required as in the following cases: novel preparations, ingredient master files, ingredient combinations, and going beyond NNHPD monograph parameters
+- Class III: a full assessment is required as in the following cases: novel preparations, ingredient master files, ingredient combinations, and going beyond NNHPD monograph parameters

 One may ask, what are the main differences between the three?
-While Class I applications are referencing pre-approved information from Health Canada, it is also is the most restrictive of three but with the shortest application processing time.
+While Class I applications are referencing pre-approved information from Health Canada, it is also the most restrictive of the three but with the shortest application processing time.

 Class II applications, by contrast, have greater flexibility than Class I. However, there are still limitations on the extent to which claims can be made.
 Class II applications have a median application processing time of the three.

 Lastly, Class III applications offer the greatest flexibility; however, this also is at the cost of application processing time.
 Of the three application types, Class III is the longest.